UN: Famine is imminent in Ethiopia's embattled Tigray region - WTMJ

 Associated Press

-UNITED NATIONS (AP) — The U.N. humanitarian chief warned Friday that famine is imminent in Ethiopia’s embattled Tigray region and the country’s north and there is a risk that hundreds of thousands of people or more will die.
+UNITED NATIONS (AP) — Famine is imminent in Ethiopia’s embattled Tigray region and in the country’s north, the U.N. humanitarian chief said, warning there’s a risk that hundreds of thousands of people or more will die.

 Mark Lowcock said the economy has been destroyed along with businesses, crops and farms and there are no banking or telecommunications services.

-“We are hearing of starvation-related deaths already,” he said in a statement.
+“We are hearing of starvation-related deaths already,” he said in a statement Friday.

 “People need to wake up,” Lowcock said.
 “The international community needs to really step up, including through the provision of money.”